BELLE

 among gentle hills on the northern tip of Upper Lough Erne, the delta

-the heart of the estate, Belle Isle Castle is a 17th Century manor
+the heart of the estate is Belle Isle Castle, a 17th Century manor currently

-owned currently by the Duke of Abercorn who took pride in creating
+owned by the Duke of Abercorn who took pride in creating his oasis in such

 rest of